teuvo486/ble2json-py/doc/config.md

 "PERSISTENT": boolean
 ---------------------

-If `true`, write the db file in the instance folder, where it persists between reboots.
-If `false`, write it in the temporary folder `/run/ble2json`.
+If `true`, the db file is stored on disk in the instance folder, where it persists between reboots.
+If `false`, the db file is stored in memory in the temporary folder /run/ble2json.
+The latter option is recommended for devices with SD card storage, such as RasPi.
 Defaults to `false`.

 "RATE_LIMIT": object
 -----------------